aaronsatko/star_classification_neural_net/README.md

 # Star Classification Neural Network

 This project involves a neural network model designed to classify astronomical objects into three classes: GALAXY, STAR, and QSO (Quasi-Stellar Objects).
-The model is built and trained using PyTorch, a popular deep learning library.
+The model is built and trained using PyTorch.

 ## Project Overview